Cell Ranger7.1 (latest), printed on 06/06/2023

-Next, please run the bundled site check script and send the output to 10x.
+Next, run the bundled site check script and send the output to 10x Genomics.
 If requested, we will review the information to ensure that Cell Ranger will run smoothly once you have generated your own Chromium data.
-Assuming you have installed Cell Ranger as described above, please run the following commands after replacing the code in red with your email:
+Assuming you have installed Cell Ranger as described above, run the following commands after replacing the code in red with your email:

 $ cellranger sitecheck > sitecheck.txt $ cellranger upload [email protected] sitecheck.txt

-If you plan to run Cell Ranger on a cluster, please run and send us the output twice, once on a submit host and once on a cluster node.
+If you plan to run Cell Ranger on a cluster, send us the output twice, once on a submit host and once on a cluster node.

-If your system does not have direct Internet connectivity, please send the output files as attachments to
+If your system does not have direct Internet connectivity, you may send the output files as attachments to [email protected]

-To ensure that the cellranger pipeline is installed correctly, use cellranger testrun.
+To ensure that the Cell Ranger pipeline is installed correctly, run cellranger testrun.
 This test can take up to 60 minutes on a sixteen-core workstation.
 Assuming you have installed Cell Ranger into

 /opt, the command to run the test would look like:

-Whether the test pipestance succeeds or fails, you will then see:
+Whether the test pipestance succeeds or fails, you will see:

-tiny.mri.tgz file contains diagnostic information 10x can use to help resolve any problems, so it is generated whether the pipeline succeeds or fails.
-If the pipeline fails and you need troubleshooting assistance, you can send this file directly to us from the command line.
+tiny.mri.tgz file contains diagnostic information 10x Genomics can use to help resolve any problems, so it is generated whether the pipeline succeeds or fails.
+If the pipeline fails and you need troubleshooting assistance, you can send this file directly to 10x Genomics via the command line.
 Replace the code in red with your email:

 $ cellranger upload [email protected] tiny/tiny.mri.tgz